-In addition to the information provided in this manual, PKZIP also contains on-line help for your convenience.
-The on-line help contains information on every PKZIP command, option, and sub-option.
+In addition to the information provided in this manual, PKZIP also contains online help for your convenience.
+The online help contains information on PKZIP commands, options, and sub-options.

-To access on-line help:
+To access online help:

 1. At the command prompt, type the following and press ENTER: